betrusted-io/betrusted-io.github.io/README.md

 ## Building betrusted

+Trust starts with transparency.
+Food is labelled with their ingredients, and subject to routine tests for pathogens.
+This keeps us safe from foodborne illnesses.
+As long as technology remains a black box, we should not be surprised that bad actors can hide viruses in our devices.

-Best security practice requires betrusted's full technology stack, including silicon, device, OS, and UX, to be open for inspection and verification by anyone.
+Betrusted aims to build a full technology stack, including silicon, device, OS, and UX, that is open for inspection and verification by
+anyone: experts, governments, and users are free to audit, critique, confirm and improve its ability to keep secrets.
+You, the user, gets to pick which version or provider for betrusted you trust the most.
+Thus, the only secrets in betrusted are the ones you put in it.

 The depth of this tech stack represents a significant engineering effort, spanning multiple disciplines across the techology